 The next step in our research was to set up a wireless sensor network to study and demonstrate secured and controlled access to sensors with multiple owners.
-After investigating some sensor network technologies, we decided to construct the wireless network using MICA motes developed by Crossbow Technologies [21].
-More specifically, we used the MICA2 and MICAz varieties of motes.
+After investigating some sensor network technologies, we decided to construct the wireless network using MICA2 motes developed by Crossbow Technologies [20].
 The following were the salient features of the MICA2 motes:

-- Processor: Atmel ATmega 128L MicroProcessor (7.37 MHz clock) - Memory: 4KB data RAM, 128KB Program Flash, 512 KB (serial) Flash - Radio: ChipCon model CC1000 multi-channel transceiver (868/916MHz, 433 or 315MHz) - Data Rate: Up to 38.4 Kb/s - Range: ∼30m (indoors), ∼150m(outdoors) - External Interface: 51-pin expansion connector - Power Source: 2 AA batteries - Operating System: TinyOS (TOS)
+- Processor: Atmel ATmega 128L MicroProcessor (7.37 MHz clock) - Memory: 4KB data RAM, 128KB Program Flash, 512 KB (serial) Flash - Radio: ChipCon model CC1000 multi-channel transceiver (868/916MHz, 433 or 315MHz) - Data Rate: Up to 38.4 Kb/s - Range: ~30m (indoors), ~150m(outdoors) - External Interface: 51-pin expansion connector - Power Source: 2 AA batteries - Operating System: TinyOS (TOS)

-The MICAz is very similar to the MICA2, except that it uses a 802.15.4-compliant radio (2.4 - 2.4835 GHz), which can support a maximum data rate of about 250 Kb/s (~100m range).
-The IEEE 802.15.4 is the recommended MAC layer standard for ZigBee [22], and thus the MICAz motes are ZigBee compliant (thus the 'z' in MICAz).
-The popularity of motes and TinyOS in the sensor network community, and possible future support to Zigbee were the primary motivations for selecting them.
+The popularity of motes and TinyOS in the sensor network community and a rich set of libraries that facilitates quick application-building were the primary motivations for selecting them.
 For high-bandwidth applications like video, the motes-based sensor network would not be a good choice.
 In such cases, one could use a 802.11-based wireless mesh network.